galaxyproject/training-material/Dev-Corner/tutorials/charts.md

 >
 > 2. Place it into your plugins directory at `myviz/pdb`.

 The above wrapper does not do much yet, except requesting the minified plugin code which we downloaded earlier.
 In order to execute a 3rd-party plugin we need to figure out how it works.
-A good strategy is to find a working example and/or plugin documentation.
+This can be done by finding a working example or documentation.
 Fortunately the PV-Viewer** comes with both.
 Let's take a look at http://pv.readthedocs.io/.

 > ### Tasks
 >